gwright170/gwright170.dev/README.md

 ## What I'm working on

-CSS

-- [ ] create and use vars for default font-sizes
+- [ ] create and use vars for default font-sizes (factors of 8px)
-- [ ] resolve nasty hacks for style overrides (dependent on structure)
+- [ ] remove style overrides dependent on structure
+- [ ] CI using GitHub Actions
+- [ ] Move to GitHub issues

 Content

 - [ ] update About Me text
 - [ ] avatar for blog post author
-- [ ] top-level image + metadata for blog posts
 - [ ] first blog post

 Other

-- [ ] CI using GitHub Actions
-- [ ] Move to GitHub issues